 6. Increased training volumes

 Not only does aerobic base training improve exercise efficiency, reduce injury risk and improve recovery from training.
-It also better prepares you for the greater demands of both increased training volumes and the increased use of higher intensity training (e.g. Lactate threshold training, HIIT sessions), used during preparatory and the race specific phases of training.
+It also, better prepares you for the greater demands of increased training volumes and the increased use of higher intensity training (e.g. Lactate threshold training, HIIT training), that are used during preparatory and race specific phases of training.

-We often talk about the aerobic base phase of training as being the phase of training where we log all our big miles.
-However, in reality the aerobic base phase of training sets us up for the larger training volumes and the increased volume of high intensity training used during the later training phases.
+In reality, the aerobic base phase of training sets us up for the larger training volumes, and the increased volume of high intensity training, used during the later training phases.

-In this way a well executed aerobic base phase of training allows for both larger training volumes and an increased volume of threshold and more intense training.
+In this way, a well executed aerobic base phase of training allows for both larger training volumes and an increased volume of threshold, and high intensity interval training.
 This is key to successfully executing an endurance training plan.

 7. Improved racing performance

-In particular, a large aerobic base fitness is considered key for the development of the lactate threshold as well as the percentage of VO2max that can be sustained during endurance events.
-In addition it is likely to key to the long term development or exercise efficiency and improved muscular endurance and efficiency of both Type I (slow oxidative) and Type IIa (fast oxidative) muscle fibres.
+In particular, a large aerobic base fitness is considered key for the development of the lactate threshold, as well as the percentage of VO2max you can sustain during endurance events.
+It’s also a key factor in long term development, improved exercise efficiency, muscular endurance and the efficiency of Type I (slow oxidative) and Type IIa (fast oxidative) muscle fibres.